huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 I've also recently found out about [Lutris](https://lutris.net/), a community-driven interface for installing windows games within linux via wine.
 It automates most of the process, keeps a low memory profile, and the resultant installs are portable across installs (helpful if you're re-installing different versions of linux on the daily, as I was for this article.)

+After trying a great number of combinations of linux distros and window managers, here's how I ended up setting up my linux partitions and install.
+- No Swap whatsoever.
+- 50mb (yes megabyte) fat16 EFI partition, first partition of the internal 8gb MMC.
+You'll need fat16 here as the minimum fat32 partition size is 256mb
+- 7gb (remaining space) ext4 partition, second partition of the internal 8gb MMC.
+Mounted as / (root directory of linux filesystem)
+- 128gb (or whatever size SD card you have) ext4 partition, first partition of the SD card inserted into the SD card slot.
+I use a cheap microcenter U3 SD card (12$)

+I went with [Bhodhi Linux](https://www.bodhilinux.com/), for the following reasons:
+- Supports fat12/fat16 efi boot partitioning in the installer
+- A full 1gb less space used for root filesystem than even #!++ distro(this was a surprise!)
+- enlightenment window manager, no screen tearing, low resource usage
+- debian based, easy to install Lutris from PPE and steam from .deb package

+So, at this point we have our Linux base system.
+You can do a few things from here.
+- I tend to immediately install vim (I'm spoiled, sorry vi)
+- apt install wine and winetricks
+- apt install steam_latest.deb (downloaded from store.steampowered.com).
+If you're like me, you've got a ton of Steam games, some of which are DRM-free (looking at you Tim Schaefer)
+- add the lutris PPA
+- Adjust your screen resolution.
+I'll discuss this more shortly, but 640x480 is actually a great resolution for every single game tested.
+No need to scour for an 800x600 LCD.

+Let's talk Games!

+The best part of this project has been getting to actually play all of my favorite games from the early 2000s.
+Here's the list of games I cover, prepare to be surprised!

+- Psychonauts
+- Clive Barker's Undying
+- The Simpsons: Road Rage
+- Fallout and Fallout 2
+- Halo: CE
+- No One Lives Forever
+- Portal
+- Saints Row 2
+- Warcraft 3
+- XIII Classic
+- Beyond Good and Evil
+- Prince of Persia - The Sands of Time
+- Rayman 3
+- Serious Sam: The First Encounter
+- American Mcgee's Alice
+- Freddy Pharkas Fontier Pharmacist (bonus, not really a tough game to run)

+Let's go through these, one at a time, and I'll walk y'all through setup and performance of each.
+Videos and screenshots incoming!

+Psychonauts

+You knew this was going to be top of the list this week!
+I've been mightly impressed with Psychonauts 2, and it's got me wanting to dive back into the original.
+Version: I installed the steam-linux native version, copied it out of /.local/steam/steamapps/common and into my games directory.
+Visual Settings: 640x480, low detail.
+Swap concerns: No swap needed.
+Input: XInput Controller supported

+OK, so I've shown that this chipset is capable of running games that are a generational leap over other low-end handhelds.
+How cheaply can we put one together ourselves?

+Parts list:
+- Intel 8gb/1gb compute stick.  eBay - 30$
+- 640x480 5" LCD w/ HDMI compatible controller board and video cable.
+26$
+- 64gb U3 class microsd, microcenter checkout aisle special.
+5$
+- bluetooth telescoping tablet controller generic, xinput compatible 13$
+- 2x 2000mah usb battery packs (one for display, one for CPU), 5$ at any supermarket

+So, retail cost using off-the-shelf components, 79$.
+How would we bring this price down if we were designing our own system?
+- Swap out the telescoping tablet controller for a cheap microcontroller/arduino and some button switches/hats.
+Could shave off 5$ here.
+- Purchase the LCD controller+display in bulk instead of one-off, the above is sourced from a set of replacement parts for off the shelf LCD displays.
+Preferably a simpler controller board that eschews the AV/BNC/VGA connections.
+Could shave off 10$ here.
+- Purchase